davemendoza/Research_First_Sourcer_Automation/docs/AI_Talent_Engine_Agent_Activation_and_Signal_Flow.md

 ---

-## Intellectual Property Notice
+## Intellectual Property & Proprietary Notice

 This document describes a **proprietary research framework** created solely by **L. David Mendoza**.

-All architecture, methodology, terminology, diagrams, signal logic, agent behavior, and evaluative constructs described herein are **confidential and protected intellectual property**.
+All architecture, methodology, terminology, diagrams, signal logic, agent behaviors, evaluative constructs, and system interactions described herein are **confidential and protected intellectual property**.

-Redistribution, duplication, derivative use, reverse engineering, or replication of this framework — in whole or in part — is prohibited without **explicit written authorization** from L. David Mendoza.
+Redistribution, duplication, derivative use, reverse engineering, decompilation, or replication of this framework — in whole or in part — is prohibited without **explicit written authorization** from L. David Mendoza.

 ---